 Create a plan: Before the next admissions cycle

-Leading up to the next admissions cycle, review the "best practices" in graduate admissions and references provided in our resource list.
-Programs are encouraged to review the mission of Wayne State University, the School or College, Department, and Program, and meet to discuss the diverse qualities and experiences of students and cohorts that ideally meet these missions as well as the learning outcomes of the program.
+Leading up to the next admissions cycle, programs are encouraged to review the mission of Wayne State University, the School or College, Department, and Program, and meet to discuss the diverse qualities and experiences of students and cohorts that ideally meet these missions as well as the learning outcomes of the program.
 Clearly articulate the ideal qualities and experiences, such as academic prowess, research, creative or professional experiences, volunteerism, prior educational background, prior schools and colleges attended, communication skills, community service, economic disadvantage and many other distinguishing factors.
 Consider these questions as starting points: